tobydriscoll/udmath305/src/second_linear/phase_amplitude.md

 x(t) = \Re \Bigl[ c_1 e^{(a+i\omega) t} \Bigr], \quad c_1 \in\complex,
 ```

 where we also absorbed the factor of 2 into $c_1$.
-In the [preceding section](complex_exp.md) we claimed that there is a complete equivalence between this form and combinations of enveloped cosine and sine,
+In the [preceding section](complex_exp.md) we claimed that there is an equivalence between this form and combinations of enveloped cosine and sine,

 ```{math}
 :label: secondlin-combine-sincos